 Procedure for Application

-c).
-Submitting your Application: You must submit the following materials to the AAAS Department by the middle of April of your junior year:
+You must submit the following materials to the AAAS Department by early September of your senior year:

 All forms of writing in the AAAS require you to consider a question, develop an original answer, and support it using specific evidence, but an honors thesis requires you to take two additional steps: you must define the question to be answered and locate the body of primary and secondary sources from which your answers will be drawn.
 Ideally, the thesis should serve as a capstone experience to your undergraduate education in African and Afro-American Studies.